 However, the fight isn’t over as Perdita’s wicked relative arrives.
 Count Vertigo (voiced by Steven Blum) proceeds to use his Vertigo Effect, which disorients our heroes and brings them to their knees.

 Just as he takes one of Ollie’s arrows and prepares to kill both him & Perdita, help arrives in the form of Dinah Lance a.k.a.
-Black Canary (voiced by Grey Griffin [credited as Grey DeLisle]) who uses her Canary Cry to send him smacking into the wall and knocks him out.
+Black Canary (voiced by Grey DeLisle-Griffin) who uses her Canary Cry to blast him into the wall and knock him out.

 Afterwards, she goes to check up on Oliver.
 With him conveniently on his knees, he presents the engagement ring and asks for her hand in marriage.
 As such, she accepts the proposal.